Total variation error bounds for geometric approximation

-Our formulation rests on the idea that a positive integer-valued random variable $W$ will be approximately geometrically distributed with parameter $p=1/\IE W$ if $\law(W)\approx \law(W^e)$, where $W^e$ has the (discrete) equilibrium distribution with respect to $W$ defined by \ben \IP(W^e\leq k) = \frac{1}{\IE W}\sum_{i=1}^k \IP(W\geq i), k=1,2,\ldots \ee This distribution arises in discrete-time renewal theory as the time until the next renewal when the process is stationary, and the transformation which maps a distribution to its equilibrium distribution has the geometric distribution with positive support as its unique fixed point.
+This distribution arises in discrete-time renewal theory as the time until the next renewal when the process is stationary, and the transformation which maps a distribution to its equilibrium distribution has the geometric distribution with positive support as its unique fixed point.
 Our main result is an upper bound on the variation distance between the distribution of $W$ and a geometric distribution with parameter $(\IE W)^{-1}$, in terms of a coupling between the random variables $W^e$ and $W$.

-This setup is closely related to the exponential approximation formulation of \cite{Pekoz2009} and also \cite{GoldsteinPC}, which is also related to the zero-bias transformation of \cite{Goldstein1997}.
-As discussed above, a serious difficulty in pushing the results of \cite{Pekoz2009} through to the stronger total variation metric is that the support of the distribution to be approximated may not match the support of the geometric distribution well enough.
-This issue is typical in bounding the total variation distance between integer-valued random variables and can be handled by introducing a term into the bound that quantifies `smoothness,' see, for example \cite{Barbour2002, Rollin2005, Rollin2008a}.
-Even with this difficulty, in many of the situations where the ideas of \cite{Pekoz2009} can be applied, the results here will yield comparable statements in a stronger metric.
-To illustrate this point, we apply our abstract formulation to obtain new error bounds in two of the examples treated in \cite{Pekoz2009}.
+This setup is closely related to the exponential approximation formulation of \cite{Pekoz2009} and also~\cite {GoldsteinPC}, which is also related to the zero-bias transformation of \cite {Goldstein1997}.
+A difficulty in pushing the results of~\cite{Pekoz2009} through to the stronger total variation metric is that the support of the distribution to be approximated may not match the support of the geometric distribution well enough.
+This issue is typical in bounding the total variation distance between integer-valued random variables and can be handled by introducing a term into the bound that quantifies the ``smoothness'' of the distribution of interest; see, for example, \cite{Barbour2002,Rollin2005,Rollin2008a}.
+To illustrate this point, we apply our abstract formulation to obtain total variation error bounds in two of the examples treated in~\cite{Pekoz2009}.

-The geometric distribution may also arise as a limiting distribution where exponential approximation is not available.
+It is also important to note that geometric approximation can be appropriate in situations where exponential approximation is not; for example if a sequence of random variables has the geometric distribution with fixed parameter as its distributional limit.
 Thus, we will also apply our theory in two examples (discussed in more detail immediately below) that fall into this category.
-We remark here that these two examples are more naturally suited for geometric approximation so that the technical difficulties discussed above relating to the period of the distribution do not arise.
+In these applications, the ``smoothness'' term in our bounds does not play a part.
+The same effect can be observed when comparing translated Poisson and Poisson approximation; see~\cite{Rollin2005} and~\cite{Barbour1992}.